realthunder/asm3-wiki/Expression-and-Spreadsheet.md

 _edit mode_, which enables user to build simple customized GUI using spreadsheet.
-Simply right click the cell and choose one of the edit mode in the context menu to activate this feature. `Normal` mode is the default mode, which directly edits the cell content.
+Simply right click the cell and choose one of the edit mode in the context menu to activate this feature. `Normal` mode is the default mode, which directly edits the cell content. `Persistent` is an add-on option for all the other edit modes to always show the edit control, or else, the edit control is only shown when you are editing the cell, by double clicking for example.
 Other modes are described as follows.

 [[images/edit-mode.png]]